Conquest of the Canary Islands: Conquest of Gran Canaria (1478–1483)

+The role of the indigenous woman Francisca de Gazmira is considered key to the pacification and evangelisation of the island after the conquest, and the defence of indigenous rights.

 Conquest of La Palma (1492–93)

 Alonso Fernández de Lugo, who played an important role in the conquest of Gran Canaria was granted the rights of conquest for La Palma and Tenerife by the Catholic Monarchs.
 The agreement with the Crown included a fifth of the captives and 700,000 maravedís if the conquest was completed within a year.

 In order to finance the enterprise Alonso Fernández de Lugo entered into association with Juanoto Berardi and Francisco de Riberol.
 Each partner contributed a third of the costs and would receive the same proportion of the benefits.

 The campaign was relatively easy, commencing on 29 September 1492 when the Castilians landed in Tazacorte.
 Alonso Fernández de Lugo made use of agreements and pacts with the Guanches which respected the rights of the chieftains giving full equality with the Castilians in order to attract them to his cause.
 Resistance was generally minimal, with the exception of an incident in Tigalate.
 However, there was more concerted resistance in the canton of Aceró (Caldera de Taburiente) where the chief, Tanausú, was easily able to hold out as the only two access points to the area were readily defendable against the advance of the invading forces.

 Seeing that the year would soon be up and fearing that he would lose the bonus of 700,000 maravedíes Fernández de Lugo proposed a meeting with Tanausú which was to take place in Los Llanos de Aridane.
 The Castilians ambushed and captured Tanausú when he left the Caldera.
-He was then sent to Castile as a prisoner, however, he starved to death on the journey.
+He was then sent to Castile as a prisoner; however, he starved to death on the journey.
 The official date for the end of the conquest is given as 3 May 1493.
 Following this part of the population of Aceró and other cantons which had signed peace treaties were sold as slaves although the majority were integrated into the new society formed after the conquest.